26 years ago - The spell to give 6-year-old Diana a playmate is first cast, inadvertently summoning the soul of Diana's twin from the well of souls.

 In her later years she moved through a variety of heroic personas, Even taking over as Wonder Woman for a brief moment, but she always seems at her best when she's just allowed to be herself.

 Our Troia Story

-Because Donna has always been Donna Troy first and whatever heroic identity she's currently rocking second, her costumes have varied widely over the years.
-She was part of a poor-man's Green Lantern organization along with Jon Stewart called the Darkstars, had a few armored outfits including her yellow shoulder-pads and armored skirt look from the late eighties to her current DC Rebirth costume that admittedly looks pretty badass in a I-always-have-a-sword way.
+Because Donna has always been Donna Troy first and whatever heroic identity she's currently rocking second, her costumes have varied widely.
+She wore a darkstars uniform when she joined that team of budget green lanterns.
+She also has worn a few armored outfits over the years, from her yellow-shoulder-pads-and-armored-skirt look from the late eighties to her current DC Rebirth costume that admittedly looks pretty badass in a I-always-have-a-sword way.

 Donna's apparent death was a major element in the evolution of Young Justice, the Teen Titans and the Outsiders.
 To use this story, we're implying that she's spent several years living among the Titans of Myth.
 If anything, this should do more to allow Donna to truly become her own, singular character .
 As her story moves forward, she's newly returned to her life on Earth.
 This should MATTER.
 If any character deserves to have her own series where we follow her in her life both as a superhero and as a young woman, it should be Donna.